 In two-step bidding, the lowest qualifying bid wins.
 The U.S. federal government uses this method to award indefinite delivery/indefinite quantity (IDIQ) construction contracts under federal acquisition regulations.
 IDIQ contracts cover an unknown amount of services over a set period of time.
 In construction, IDIQ is often used for architect and engineer services and job order contracting (JOC).

 Job order contracting was developed in 1982 by Harry H. Mellon, then chief engineer in Europe for the U.S. Army, and it spread to all branches of the military and levels of government, including housing authorities and school systems.
 Under JOC, an owner gets a long-term umbrella contract that sets a unit price for common renovation, repair, or small construction jobs.
 When the need arises, the owner calls on the contractor to perform the work as agreed in the contract.
 This system creates efficiencies: Since owners do not have to identify contractors and negotiate contracts each time they need a job done, the work begins more quickly.
-And because prices are fixed based on work and materials over a larger cost base of multiple jobs, economies of scale are realized.
+And because prices are fixed on work and materials over a larger cost base of multiple jobs, economies of scale are realized.
 Costs of procurement are also reduced.
-The Center for JOC Excellence has extensive education resources that explain the advantages of job cost contracting and how to get going with it.
+The Center of JOC Excellence has extensive education resources that explain the advantages of job cost contracting and how to get going with it.

 Best value source selection is a procurement method in which buyers award contracts based on other factors as well as cost.
 The goal is to achieve the best combination of price and performance.
 In this process, the owner (usually a government agency) will define source selection criteria that add value to a bid.
 These can include past performance, more robust management approach, highly qualified key staff, or other factors.
 Using best value selection gives owners, who might otherwise be compelled by law to choose only on price, greater flexibility.